spryker/spryker-docs/docs/pbc/all/search/integrate-algolia.md

 {% info_block infoBox "Info" %}

 The more products you have, the longer you have to wait until Algolia finishes the export.
+The average export speed is around 100 products per minute.

 {% endinfo_block %}